apache/flink-web/_posts/2020-12-02-pipelined-region-sheduling.md

 ---
 layout: post
-title: "Improvements in scheduling of batch workloads in Apache Flink 1.11 and 1.12"
+title: "Improvements in task scheduling for batch workloads in Apache Flink 1.12"
-date: 2020-12-02T15:30:00.000Z
+date: 2020-12-15T08:00:00.000Z
 authors:
 - Andrey:
   name: "Andrey Zagrebin"
-excerpt: In this blogpost, we’ll take a closer look at how far the community has come in improving scheduling for batch workloads, why this matters and what you can expect in the Flink 1.12 release with the new pipelined region scheduler.
+excerpt: In this blogpost, we’ll take a closer look at how far the community has come in improving task scheduling for batch workloads, why this matters and what you can expect in Flink 1.12 with the new pipelined region scheduler.
 ---

-The Flink community has been working for some time now on making Flink a [truly unified batch and stream processing system](https://flink.apache.org/news/2019/02/13/unified-batch-streaming-blink.html).
+The Flink community has been working for some time on making Flink a [truly unified batch and stream processing system](https://flink.apache.org/news/2019/02/13/unified-batch-streaming-blink.html).
 Achieving this involves touching a lot of different components of the Flink stack, from the user-facing APIs all the way to low-level operator processes such as task scheduling.
 In this blogpost, we’ll take a closer look at how far the community has come in improving scheduling for batch workloads, why this matters and what you can expect in the Flink 1.12 release with the new _pipelined region scheduler_.

+{% toc %}

 # Towards unified scheduling

 Flink has an internal [scheduler](#what-is-scheduling) to distribute work to all available cluster nodes, taking resource utilization, state locality and recovery into account.
 How do you write a scheduler for a unified batch and streaming system?
-To answer this question, let's first have a look into the high level differences between batch and streaming scheduling requirements.
+To answer this question, let's first have a look into the high-level differences between batch and streaming scheduling requirements.

-### Streaming
+#### Streaming

 _Streaming_ jobs usually require that all _[operator subtasks](#executiongraph)_ are running in parallel at the same time, for an indefinite time.
 Therefore, all the required resources to run these jobs have to be provided upfront, and all _operator subtasks_ must be deployed at once.